flengyel/Zettel/README.md

 **CONTEXT** [[20211118010533]] Zettel template v2.1

 A Zettel has three parts: a header, a body, and a footer.
 The header starts with an optional YAML header and includes a level 1 (H1) header with a timestamp ID and a title; a list of hashtag keywords; and a CONTEXT line that links to a Zettel that this Zettel continues or comments (or raises a question about) on an aspect of that Zettel (if there such a Zettel).
 This text is part of the body.
 Footnotes and endnotes become links within the body to other Zettels.
 That leaves the References section for the footer.
-The References section below can be omitted, generated with a references manager such as Zotero and a YAML header [[20211118010533]] Zettel template v2.1; or added by hand, as below.
+The References section below can be omitted, generated with a reference manager such as Zotero and a YAML header [[20211118010533]] Zettel template v2.1; or added by hand, as below.

 -   This Zettel format only applies to Zettlr 2.0.3 + Pandoc 2.16.1 + MikTeX 21.2-x64 + Zotero 5.0.96.3 + BetterBibTex  5.6.8 under Windows 10 and has not been tested with other software.
 -   Filenames have the format `timestamp.md` in my implementation.